-The change in land use classification for these properties is applied for the entire rating year (July to June) and is subject to an annual review.
+The change in land use classification for these properties would be applied for the entire rating year (July to June) and would be subject to an annual review.

-What does this change in land use mean for your council rates?
+What does this proposed change in land use mean for your council rates?

-Properties identified as offering tourist accommodation on a commercial basis will pay the 'Commercial - Other' rate in the dollar rather than the 'residential' rate in the dollar.
+Properties identified as offering tourist accommodation on a commercial basis would pay the 'commercial - other' rate in the dollar rather than the 'residential' rate in the dollar.

-In 2025-26 the 'Commercial - Other' differential rate is 2.8 times higher than the differential rate for residential properties.

-For example, a property valued at \$1,000,000 and paying residential council rates of \$1,650 per annum would now pay commercial rates of approximately \$4,620 per annum.
+In 2024-25 the 'commercial - other' rate was 2.57 times higher than the residential properties.
+For example, a property valued at \$1,000,000 and paying residential council rates of \$1,797 per annum would now pay commercial rates of approximately \$4,611 per annum.